geoai-lab/GALLOC/README.md

 ## Repository resources and structure
 This repository contains the source code of GALLOC and its user manual under permitted licenses.
 The core code is in the folder "src/main".
 Specifically:
-* The folder "src/main/java" contains the Java source code for implementing servlets and database operations in the server side;
-* The folder "src/main/webapp" contains the HTML, Javascript, and css code for creating dynamic user interfaces in the client side.
+* The file GALLOC.rar contains the Java source code for implementing servlets and database operations in the server side and the HTML, Javascript, and css code for creating dynamic user interfaces in the client side.
 * The file "User_Manual_GALLOC.pdf" is the user manual of GALLOC.
 * The file "Test_corpus.txt" is an example corpus containing 100 social media messages that users can use to test the system.
 * The file "GALLOC.war" is a war file which can be used for employing this tool on Tomcat.